-There are two likely reasons you’ve discovered this “hidden” page, curiosity or cleverness.
+There are two likely reasons you’ve discovered this “hidden” page, curiosity or creativity.
 Both are excellent qualities:

 There is also the additional possibility of serendipity, which should not be immediately discounted.
 One should never underestimate the value of favor finding you amusing, because being the mascot of chance has its perks.